 To provide all our children with the best possible education promoting knowledge, independence and respect for others with the understanding of ‘What ever you do, work at it with all your heart’ Colossians 3:23 (NIV).
 Educational experiences are stimulating and awe inspiring with Christian Values at their heart.
 Our school is a learning community for everyone.

 The governors of Bildeston Primary and Whatfield CEVC Primary Schools are committed to improving access to education and the educational standards achieved by pupils who are disabled.
-This plan seeks to address the statutory requirements of the Equality Act 2010, and to support our ethos by continuing to improve all aspects of the physical environment of the school site and other resources so that all disabled pupils can take full advantage of the education and associated opportunities provided by the School.
+This plan seeks to address the statutory requirements of the Equality Act 2010, and to support our ethos by continuing to improve all aspects of the curriculum, physical environment and information shared so that all SEND pupils can take full advantage of the education and associated opportunities provided by the School.

 This plan identifies the Governors’ aims in fulfilling this commitment and the action points needed to achieve these aims.

 “A person has a disability if he or she has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day to day activities”

 The term “disabled” applies to students, staff, Governors, parents and visitors.

 Whatfield School acts to:

 Whatfield CEVC P School site - Current Situation

 Whatfield School is a very small rural primary school, serving the local and surrounding villages.
 Being single storey, Whatfield CEVCP School does have reasonable access for all adults and children.
 It is accessible for wheelchairs.
 In addition it has toilet facilities suitable for disabled persons who need to use a wheelchair.
 The village hall, which is rented for school use, is also accessible, and has a disabled toilet as well as a hearing loop in place.
 Presently all pupils, disabled or not, take part in all the activities of the school, and the school has a strong equalities ethos.